jdeitmerg/RustyRover/README.md

 * nrf-softdevice* requires nightly features, which are enabled via `rust-toolchain.toml`.
 Make sure to run `rustup update` inside this folder.
 * Good rtic examples: https://github.com/mciantyre/teensy4-rs/blob/master/examples/rtic_blink.rs
+* The SoftDevice and defmt don't go well together.
+Using defmt in the event notification interrupt makes the SoftDevice assert, possibly because it detects some debug-fishiness going on.
+It definitely doesn't have anything to to with blocking the notification interrupt, as busy-looping for 500ms is no problem.
+Rerouting the event to another RTIC task works around this issue (see `softdev_event_notify_interrupt` and `softdev_event_notify` in [src/main.rs](src/main.rs))